Coronavirus Cases In Malaysia Expect To Peak Mid-April: WHO - UrduPoint

 Coronavirus Cases In Malaysia Expect To Peak Mid-April: WHO

+The number of coronavirus cases in Malaysia is expected to peak in mid-April, the World Health Organisation, WHO, said on Thursday, adding that there are signs of a flattening of the infection curve, Reuters reported

-KUALA LUMPUR, (UrduPoint / Pakistan Point News / WAM - 02nd Apr, 2020) The number of coronavirus cases in Malaysia is expected to peak in mid-April, the World Health Organisation, WHO, said on Thursday, adding that there are signs of a flattening of the infection curve, Reuters reported.
+KUALA LUMPUR, (UrduPoint / Pakistan Point News - 2nd Apr, 2020 ) : The number of coronavirus cases in Malaysia is expected to peak in mid-April, the World Health Organisation, WHO, said on Thursday, adding that there are signs of a flattening of the infection curve, Reuters reported.

 "Based on available data, the WHO Country Office has projected that Malaysia will see a peak in hospitalised cases in mid-April," Ying-Ru Lo, the WHO's head of mission and representative to Malaysia, Brunei and Singapore said.